 When to Schedule Commercial Painting in Asheville in 2026

 Commercial painting is the process of preparing and coating exterior or interior surfaces on a property used for business activity, including offices, retail storefronts, restaurants, warehouses, mixed-use buildings, and multi-tenant commercial spaces.
-In Asheville's marine climate, a commercial paint job has to clear the same moisture and prep hurdles a residential job does, but with the added complexity of business hours, tenant coordination, foot traffic, and downtown permit rules.
+In Asheville's humid subtropical mountain climate, a commercial paint job has to clear the same moisture and prep hurdles a residential job does, but with the added complexity of business hours, tenant coordination, foot traffic, and downtown permit rules.

 Most Asheville commercial property owners I work with come to the question of timing because they are budgeting for a fiscal year, not because they understand the climate.
 That order of operations is backwards here.
 The climate sets the schedule, and the schedule sets the bid.
 Property owners who book in February for a summer exterior job pay 10 to 18 percent less than property owners who call in late June hoping a crew can squeeze them in.